 Takeaways & Tips from our Instagrammable party

 Being philanthropic is beyond money.
 Be unashamed to bring your gifts to life to make a difference.
 If you’re a painter, donate one of your pieces to an auction.
 If you’re a writer, write about why you care about this cause.
 If you’re a performer, put together a small performance and have a requested donation.
 If you’re a service provider, consider implementing a give back model into your proposals.
-For example, if your client donates $100 to a non-profit, you will give them $200 off their wedding package (shoutouts to @sandrachilep a fellow wedding photographer in Philadelphia for this model!
+For example, if your client donates $100 to a non-profit, you will give them $200 off their wedding package (shoutouts to @sandrachilep a fellow wedding photographer in Pittsburg for this model!
 She says 49 out of 50 people take her up on this offer).
 Giving back is truly one of the greatest gifts, and I find that we often gain so much more than we could ever give.

 With pushing the Ethical Weddings movement, I believe wholeheartedly that the wedding celebration is a good day to do good.
 Even though I haven’t planned my own wedding yet, my background with hosting events gave me the confidence that it is possible to have your cake and create good, too.
 Last November, Claire and I threw a bash that was good for the ‘gram and good for the world.
 Plus, she wore black and I wore white so it was almost like a wedding, ya know? haha.

 From that party, here are my 4 Secrets on How to Host an Instagrammable Party With Social Impact.

 Are you a Simon Sinek-ian?
 Then you’ll understand the above title *wink.